UniversalDependencies/docs/_id/index.md

   * `reparandum`

 ## Remark
-This Indonesian documentation applied to only the Indonesian-PUD and the Indonesian-CSUI treebank.
+This Indonesian documentation is applied only to the Indonesian-PUD and the Indonesian-CSUI treebank.
+The Indonesian-GSD does not conform to these guidelines.

 ## Treebanks

 There are [3](../treebanks/id-comparison.html) Indonesian UD treebanks: